Table of Contents

 One big issue though would be noise, and this blender with all the power it produces will be very loud.

 Where can I buy this?

-This new E310 Explorian offers top-of-the-line options without spending top-of-the-line dollar.
+This new E310 Explorian offers top-of-the-line options without having to spend a lot of money.

 It fills a mid-size void lacking in the Vitamix product line.
-Instead of the 64 ounce container, it has a smaller 48 ounce that suites smaller families better.
+Instead of the 64-ounce container, it has a smaller 48 ounce that makes this a great option for smaller families.

 It has the blending performance and versatility as other full-sized options but more compact and store away easier.